nsatkumar/search-app/README.md

 1. The search application has the following modules,

 <ul>
-<li> A web module searchrest-app which holds the restful service implementation using the Spring Rest Controller
+<li> A web module <strong>searchrest-app</strong> which holds the restful service implementation using the Spring Rest Controller
-<li> A Facade java module which acts as a bridge between the searchrest-app and the searchservice java module.
+<li> A <strong>searchfacade</strong> java module which acts as a bridge between the searchrest-app and the searchservice java module.
 This follows the facade design pattern to decouple the web module from the service module and takes care of the orchestration
-<li> A searchservice java module which is the core module which performs the search using Apache Lucene
+<li> A <strong>searchservice</strong> java module which is the core module which performs the search using Apache Lucene
 </ul>

 2. checkout all the 3 projects searchrest-app, searchfacade and searchservice

-3. These modules use the logback logging implementation and to change the directory location for the logfiles, please edit the logback.xml in the src\main\resources\ folder
+3. These modules use the logback logging implementation and to change the directory location for the logfiles, please edit the logback.xml in the src\main\resources\ folder under the searchrest-app web application

 4. indexdir property of the searchservice.properties file in the searchservice module needs to be edited to specify the respective index directory where the files were indexed and stored by Apache Lucene.
 This is the location which will be used to perform the search.